Summary

 Introduction

-Use of the private healthcare sector for diagnosis and treatment has been increasing since the Covid pandemic, driven by admissions paid for with private medical insurance.
-Increasingly this has been provided as a perk for employees.
-So as a small business, could, and should, you offer it to your team?
+Use of the private healthcare sector for diagnosis and treatment has risen since the Covid pandemic, largely due to an increase in admissions covered by private medical insurance.
+More employers now offer this as a benefit, so as a small business, you might be considering whether it’s something you could (or should) provide.

-With the NHS offering universal healthcare, there is no legal requirement for businesses to offer health (also known as medical) insurance.
-This means you can approach it as a powerful strategic choice rather than a burden.
+Because the NHS provides universal healthcare, there is no legal requirement for businesses to offer private health (or medical) insurance.
+This means you can treat it as an optional benefit that may support your team and your organisation, rather than as a compulsory cost.

 Why should I get insurance for my staff?